merlinDM/marketing-analysis/README.md

 ## Marketing Analytics

-The project is dedicated to building enabling a marketing attribution projection subsequent analysis of marketing campaigns and channels.
+The project is dedicated to building a marketing attribution projection for subsequent analysis of marketing campaigns and channels.

 ### Assumptions
 * Event DS >> Purchase DS;